-With all supplements, it is important to give each one a try for 2-3 weeks and make note of whether they help, harm, or do nothing.
+With all supplements, it’s important to give each one a try for 2-3 weeks and make note of whether they help, harm, or do nothing.
 Keep track of those that help and stop taking those that don’t.

-If you do not see improvements after following Step 1: Reset and Step 2: Support, your gut may have a microbial imbalance that needs to be corrected by proceeding with the following steps:
+If you don’t see improvements after following Step 1: Reset and Step 2: Support, your gut may have a microbial imbalance that needs to be corrected by proceeding with the following steps:

 3. Remove or reduce bad gut microbes with antimicrobial herbs.